insected/bobbae_gcp-wiki/Kubernetes-Origin.md

-# Kubernetes and other schedulers
+Similar systems that may have influenced Kubernetes designs.

 ### Borg